pzerger/cisspexamcram/Strategies.md

 # Exam Preparation Strategy and Resources

-Here are some key concepts and resources to be aware of
+Here are some key concepts and resources to be aware of before you begin studying:

 - [My recommended exam prep strategy](#my-recommended-exam-prep-strategy)
 - [How to access the free online resources](#how-to-access-the-free-online-resources)